MartinoTommasini/MyDiary/ctf/TryHackMe/OhSINT/writeup.md

 GPS Longitude Ref               : West
 GPS Position                    : 54 deg 17' 41.27" N, 2 deg 15' 1.33" W
 ```
 We can extract the author of the picture from the Copyright tag.
 From a gooogle search we find the avatar of Owoodflint's twitter account -> a cat :)

 Using google maps and the GPS coordinates we have, we see that the location is close to a city named Hawes.
 However, it's not the correct one, since TryHackMe doesn't accept the solution.

-Again,with a simple google search we can find the email address and city in his [github repo](https://github.com/OWoodfl1nt/people_finder/blob/master/README.md):
+Again,with a simple google search we can find the email address and the city in his [github repo](https://github.com/OWoodfl1nt/people_finder/blob/master/README.md):
 OWoodflint@gmail.com
 London

 Alternatively, we can use Wingle.net to find the Location.
 The author posted the BSSID of his access point on twitter ( B4:5D:50:AA:86:41 ).
 Feeding the BSSID as input we get the location and the SSID of the access point.